 Report to firstname.lastname@example.org for your mandatory orientation appointment.
 If you did not make an appointment before arriving in the U.S., you must contact International Services to make an appointment immediately upon arrival.
 The orientation is required so that we may validate your arrival into the SEVIS system.

 Bring the following items with you to your orientation appointment:

 If you do not have a U.S. address by the time of the orientation, please make sure you notify us of your address as soon as you have it.

-Scholars must notify International Scholar Services whenever there is a change in your academic program or program dates.
+Scholars must notify International Services whenever there is a change in their academic program or program dates.

 J-1 scholars must maintain required health insurance (includes Basic Medical Health Insurance, Medical Evacuation and Repatriation Insurance) for yourselves and any dependents in J-2 status throughout your stay in the U.S.

 Scholars may conduct research or teach only at UTSA unless specifically authorized ahead of time by International Services to give a lecture or consult at another institution.